LyxDLiI/WHO-CXRBench/README.md

 - Explainable alignment analysis via `detailed_reasoning`

 ## Status
-Full release is pending PhysioNet approval.
+Full release is pending **PhysioNet** approval.
 Updates will be posted in this repository.
+We will release the automated construction pipeline (code and documentation) in a subsequent update.

 ## License
 - WHO source files: follow the original WHO terms.